ivano-donadi/KVN/README.md

 python3 pvnet_train_parallel.py -d data/sy_datasets/heart_0_stereo_0 -m results -n 150 -e 10 -s 10 --cfg_file configs/custom_dsac.yaml
 ```

-This command will train the model using DSAC as the training loss and will save a checkpoint every 10 epochs inside the results folder, named 9.pth, 19.pth and so on.
+This command will train the model using differentiable RANSAC (DSAC) as the training loss and will save a checkpoint every 10 epochs inside the results folder, named 9.pth, 19.pth and so on.
 The checkpoint with the best validation parameters is saved inside `results/best_model`.
 To perform the same training but with a standard PVNet network, you simply need to choose `configs/custom_vanilla.yaml` as the configuration file.
 Additionally, it is possible to perform random background augmentation by explicating the `--bkg_imgs` option with the path to the backgrounds dataset.
 We provide the set of backgrounds that were used in our experiments at [this link](https://drive.google.com/file/d/1lzxR0A8j0-2dvLwC3lPA-UcYSOw8uvwY/view?usp=sharing).
 In case of correct execution, the output of this script will be the network's training process and the evaluation results on the validation set at the specified epochs interval.

 ### KVN evaluation